micans/pick/README.md

 - caret `^` for a constant value (number or string)
 - comma `,` for an operator

-Constant values and column handles are URL-decoded, hence the escape mechanism for including any of the characters `^:,%` in a constant value or column handle is to url-encode them.
+Constant values and column handles are percent-decoded, hence the escape mechanism for including any of the characters `^:,%` in a constant value or column handle is to percent-encode them.
 The following is an example of a computation:
 ```
 :foo^144,add